confusedkernel/punderstand.py/README.md

 A program written to detect puns in a sentence using k-Nearest Neighbour and Naive Bayes Classifier.

+This is made for the Fundamentals of AI final project on Pun detection, location, and analysis with different models.

 ## Prerequisites

 This program requires four dependencies, as listed below: